-The festive vibe is all around as we move towards Diwali after concluding the nine-day festivities of Navratri with Dussehra and we're loving every bit of it.
-The festival of Diwali is just around the corner and with it comes a week of festivities that we can't get enough of.
+The festive vibe is all around as we just celebrated Diwali and we're loving every bit of it.
+With the festival of lights comes with a week of festivities that we can't get enough of.
 It starts with Dhanteras followed by Chhoti Diwali, Diwali, Govardhan Puja and culminates with Bhai Dooj on the fifth day.
 Diwali is the festival of lights and is one of the nation's most loved festivals that is celebrated by each and every one.
 It is followed by Govardhan Puja the next day and Bhai Dooj two days post Diwali.
 Bhai Dooj commemorates the bond between brothers and sisters.
 On this day, sisters apply vermilion tilaks on the foreheads of their brothers and pray for their prosperity; in return the brothers promise the sisters to protect them from every evil force along with loads of gifts.

 (Also Read: Diwali 2019: When Is Diwali, Date, Puja Time, Significance And Foods To Celebrate)